Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 • Identify and record all dependencies,

-• Create a critical path,
+• Determine the critical path,

 • Keep stakeholders informed, and